anekemuna/pokedex-dashboard/README.md

 ## Notes

-One major challenge I faced was styling
+- One major challenge I faced was with styling.
+  - I kept adding styling to the same CSS file.
+By the time I had gotten to styling the detail page, I used the same CSS selectors already existing and started having clashing styles.
+In the future, I will split the CSS into smaller files for each component.
+- Creating the Charts.
+I got stuck a couple times while working on the charts and making the layouts more user friendly.

 ## License